vincentyzhj/llm-wiki-skill/README.md

 ## What is this?

-`llm-wiki` is a Skill running inside Claude Code that ingests raw documents of any format (PDF, DOCX, PPTX, XLSX, Markdown, images) into a structured Wiki and automatically builds an interactive knowledge graph (`graph.html`).
+`llm-wiki-skill` is a Skill running inside Claude Code that ingests raw documents of any format (PDF, DOCX, PPTX, XLSX, Markdown, images) into a structured Wiki and automatically builds an interactive knowledge graph (`graph.html`).

 It implements the knowledge management philosophy proposed by Karpathy: **knowledge is synthesized at ingest time, not query time**.
 Every time a new document is added, the LLM automatically extracts key points, establishes cross-references, flags contradictions, and updates the synthesis summary — making the knowledge base compound-grow with each ingest.

-The core difference from RAG: RAG dumps raw documents into a vector store and assembles answers on-the-fly at query time; `llm-wiki` compiles knowledge into durable wiki pages at ingest time, so queries read already-synthesized conclusions.
+The core difference from RAG: RAG dumps raw documents into a vector store and assembles answers on-the-fly at query time; `llm-wiki-skill` compiles knowledge into durable wiki pages at ingest time, so queries read already-synthesized conclusions.

 ---